priya121/javaLedjer/README.md

 ######

 Ledjer - exercises for Java training course
-Clone it somewhere on your disk and swtich to the start branch, then create your own branch based on start.
+Clone it somewhere on your disk, then create your own branch.

 git clone https://github.com/8thlight/ledjer
-git checkout start
 git checkout -b <your name>

 ## Opening in Eclipse (Luna)